Bartimaeus Sequence: The Amulet of Samarkand

 The first book in the trilogy, published 2003, introduces Nathaniel as the gifted 12-year-old apprentice of a middle-aged mid-level magician, Arthur Underwood.
-He assumes his magician name, John Mandrake, to protect him from rivals who would wish to harm him.
+He assumes his magician name, John Mandrake, to protect him from rivals who would wish him harm.
 When the magician Simon Lovelace cruelly humiliates Nathaniel in public, Nathaniel decides to take revenge by stealing Lovelace's most powerful possession, the Amulet of Samarkand, which makes the wearer invulnerable to magic.
 Unknown to his tutor, he begins the study of advanced magic in order to summon the djinni Bartimaeus and enslave him.
 Bartimaeus soon overhears Nathaniel's birth-name, which greatly reduces Nathaniel's control over him, because demons can then cast counterspells.
 Things soon get out of hand and Bartimaeus and Nathaniel find themselves caught in the middle of magical espionage, murder, blackmail, and revolt.
 Together, the two of them defeat Lovelace and his most powerful demon, Ramuthra, who was last seen destroying an entire nation.
-These actions ended an uneasy truce between the young magician and Bartimaeus, resulting in the demon returning to whence he came.
-Nathaniel and Bartimaeus are stuck in a terrifying flood of revenge and murder.
+These actions end in an uneasy truce between the young magician and Bartimaeus, resulting in the demon returning to whence he came.